Is Full Moon Features good?

 What is Full Moon subscription?

 It sounds like you’re asking about Full Moon Features, which is a subscription-based streaming TV service specializing in horror and cult films—especially, but not limited to, ones made by Full Moon Studios, like the Puppet Master series.
-A subscription to Full Moon Features costs $6.99 a month or $59.99 a year.
+A subscription to Full Moon Features costs $6.99/mo.

 Methodology